Octopus Deploy on AWS

 Assume Role (optional): (leave blank at account level)

-AWS Account: Select AWS Dev
+AWS Account: Select AWS Deploy

-Assume a different AWS Role:
+Assume a different AWS Role: #{AWS.DeployRoleArn}

 This tells Calamari:

-2. Call sts:AssumeRole into DevDeployRole
+2. Call sts:AssumeRole into whichever role ARN the environment resolved

-3. Use those scoped credentials for the step
+5. Use those scoped credentials for the step

 Alternative: Octopus OIDC (If You Don't Want IRSA/Pod Identity)